How To Tell If Someone Lacks Confidence When Dating -- And What To Do About It

 Emotional instability

 Like extreme clinginess, extreme distance, and pathological lying, emotional instability is another indicator that someone might lack confidence when dating.
-People who don't feel good about themselves tend to take criticism personally, whether that criticism is real or perceived.
+People who don't feel good about themselves may experience negative self talk and take criticism personally, whether that criticism is real or perceived.
 For instance, they may start crying because they feel like you're looking at another person when you aren't.
 Or, they may accuse you of lying when you tell them that you like them.
 This can be confusing and jarring, and it could be a red flag that the person isn’t ready for a relationship.

 What to do if someone lacks confidence while dating